gunnar2k/elixir-map-to-xml/README.md

 # MapToXml

 Converts an Elixir map to an XML document.
+Inspired by [XmlToMap](https://github.com/homanchou/elixir-xml-to-map).

 ## Examples